JerrickLiu/MineRL-Stable-Baselines/README.md

 ## Usage

 Stable-baselines contains various reinforcement learning algorithms to begin your training.
 However, it is not compatible with dictionary observation and action spaces.
 Thus, wrappers are needed to discretize those spaces.
 The wrappersr are also contained in this repo under the folder "wrappers."
-Those wrappers were based of [this](https://github.com/minerllabs/baselines/tree/master/general/chainerrl/baselines).
+Those wrappers were based off [this](https://github.com/minerllabs/baselines/tree/master/general/chainerrl/baselines).

 Once wrapped, stable-baselines repo of algorithms are able to train on the MineRL dataset.
 We also made use of vectorized enviromnets so we could multiprocess and simultaneously train multiple instances of the MineRL environments.